-How To Be A Healthy Vegan
+How To Eat A Healthy Plant-based Diet

 Choosing to eat a plant-based diet is a personal choice.
 What are your reasons?

 Some people choose to live a vegan lifestyle because they believe in not harming animals.
 Others see it as a positive step towards planetary health.
 Many eat a plant-based diet for personal health reasons.

 Whatever your reasons, the next question is "How are you going to live it?"
 If you're here, we hope you want to optimize your own health as well as that of the planet.
 Increasing your knowledge base will help you make these important decisions.
 Whether you're transitioning to vegan or have eaten a plant-based diet for years, it’s important to examine what a plant-based diet offers you as well as what it doesn’t.

 If an NFL quarterback can meet his high-demand nutritional needs on a plant-based diet, it certainly gives us confidence that we can too.

 Not everyone thrives on a vegan diet.
 It’s easy to be an unhealthy or a junk-food vegan, especially with the plethora of processed plant-based foods available today.